COVID-19 vaccine: Mix and match

-According to studies, the combination of two different COVID-19 vaccines, also called cross vaccination or mix-and-match method, provides protection equivalent to that of mRNA vaccines – including protection against the Delta variant.
+According to studies, the combination of two different COVID-19 vaccines, also called heterologous vaccination, cross-vaccination, or the mix-and-match method, provides protection equivalent to that of mRNA vaccines, including protection against the Delta variant.
 Individuals who receive the combination of two different vaccines produce strong immune responses, with side effects no worse than those caused by standard regimens.